ramelloperalta/CIND110-assignments/README.md

 Assignment 2 - SQL Queries on a db server using R (RMySQL)
 - SQL Querying a database in R

-Assignment 3 - NLP in R
+Assignment 3 - NLP in R (tm, text2vec, tokenizers)
 - Retrieving transcripts from TedTalks into a corpus
 - TF-IDF variants
 - Similarity ranking using Cosine Similarity